paulmowat/paulmowat.github.io/data/blog/cloudwatch-rum-cognito-sam-cloudformation.md

 * [Angular](https://github.com/aws-observability/aws-rum-web/blob/main/docs/cdn_angular.md)
 * [React](https://github.com/aws-observability/aws-rum-web/blob/main/docs/cdn_react.md)

-Now that we've got the CloudWatch RUM web client inserted, lets get the application redeployed.
+Now that we've got the CloudWatch RUM web client inserted.
+Let's get the application redeployed.

-## Verifying
+## Verifying it works

 Everything should now be configured and deployed.
 Let's verify it's all working as expected.

 1. Navigate to your application
 2. Interact with your application to generate events e.g. change pages
-3. Look at the AWS CloudWatch RUM console for the application monitor and you should be able to see the last updated time and also start to see data appear as below.
+3. Look at the AWS CloudWatch RUM console for the application monitor.
+You should be able to see the last updated time and also see data appear as below

 ![cloudwatch rum javascript snippet](/static/images/cloudwatch-rum-cognito-sam-cloudformation/aws_3.png)

 ## Wrap-up

-You should now have CloudWatch RUM deployed and your application configured and been able to verify the data coming through.
+You should have CloudWatch RUM deployed, your web application configured and now be able to see the data on the AWS console.

+CloudWatch RUM looks like a good addition to the CloudWatch ecosystem and is very easy to get up and running with minimal changes to your application required.

-You can find the the code from this blog at the following locations.
+You can find the code from this blog at the following locations.

 * <https://github.com/paulmowat/aws-cloudwatch-rum-cognito-cloudformation>
 * <https://serverlessland.com/patterns/cognito-cloudwatch>